att14/trib.one/tribone/templates/markdown/resume.md

 ### Director of Product[^1]

 Founding member of the Product Management organization at EasyPost.
-As our company grows and the breadth of customers increases we strive to ensure we are meeting the needs of our users.
-We focus on making data-driven decisions and use our analyses to inform future products.
+As our company grows, and the breadth of our customers widens, we strive to meet the needs of our customers, create scalable internal communications, and build new market-defining products.
+We focus on making data-driven decisions to improve our existing products and to inform the creation of future products.

 ### Director of Engineering[^2]